AdiKul1294/Group3-POPL-Project/doc/Code Explanation.md

 Now we show four CRUD(Create, Read, Update, Delete) operations below, using API calls.
 Our databse MongoDB stores all these Notes, and server acts as the communication channel between end-user and database.

 1. Creating a new note
+   We create a new instance of note using the NoteModel object and return code 201 if the code is created successfully.
 ```
 router.post("/note", (req, res) => {
     if(!req.body) {